Ayub Sabir

 Muhammad Ayub Sabir was a Pakistani writer and academic better known as a scholar of Muhammad Iqbal.
-He had received the Sitara-i-Imtiaz, Iqbal award and Pride of Performance from the Government of Pakistan for his literary works.
+He was awarded the Sitara-i-Imtiaz, Iqbal award and Pride of Performance by the Government of Pakistan for his literary works.

 He died on 17 November 2022 in Islamabad.

 Early life and education

-Sabir was born on 2 January 1940 in Haripur, British India (now Khyber Pakhtunkhwa, Pakistan).
+Sabir was born on 2 January 1940 in Haripur, NWFP, British India (now Khyber Pakhtunkhwa, Pakistan).
 He received his Master of Arts degree in Urdu language from Peshawar University, Peshawar, Pakistan.
-He obtained a M.Phil. degree on Iqbal studies from Allama Iqbal Open University, Islamabad and PhD in Urdu Language from Punjab University, Lahore.
+He obtained an M.Phil. degree in Iqbal studies from Allama Iqbal Open University, Islamabad and a PhD in Urdu language from Punjab University, Lahore.

 He had three children, Faiza Khan, a daughter, and two sons, Fahd Ayub and Faiq Ayub.
 His wife Shirin Ayub is a painting artist.

 He lived in Abbottabad and later in Islamabad.

 Academic career

 Sabir researched on Iqbal studies, Urdu language and Islamic philosophy.
 He had thirty-two years (1963 to 1995) including sixteen years of teaching of post-graduate level at Government Post Graduate College Abbottabad and Allama Iqbal Open University, Islamabad, Pakistan.
 He served as the head of the department of Iqbal Studies at Allama Iqbal Open University, Islamabad from 2006 to 2008 and as chairman of the Department of Urdu at Government Post Graduate College Abbottabad from 1981 to 1986.
 He traveled to the United Kingdom for the study and research on Iqbal.
 He attended and been invited to many conferences in India.